 In 2017, almost half of the 1.7 billion metric tonnes of steel produced worldwide came from China.
-Because China was such a large percent of the global steel supply, many steelmakers worldwide accused China of dumping steel into the market), thereby dragging the cost of steel down.
-To respond to this concern, the United States and the European Union have imposed high import tariffs on steel to protect their domestic production.
+Because China was such a large percent of the global steel supply, many steelmakers worldwide accused China of dumping steel into the market), thereby dragging the price of steel down.
+To respond to this concern, the United States and the European Union have imposed high import tariffs on steel to protect their domestic steel production.

 In 2017, the United States was the leading importer of steel, importing just over $29 billion worth of the metal.
 However, recent tariffs in the United States and European Union may cause fluctuations to the steel industry.
-The United States recently imposed a 25% tariff on steel imported from a subset of countries (including China and India) to protect domestic steel sales.
+The United States recently imposed a 25% tariff on steel imported from a subset of countries (including China and India) to protect domestic steel sales and prices.
 The European Union imposed a similar tariff on Chinese steel products, which are as high as 72% for steel piping.

 Aside from import tariffs in the United States and European Union, China’s reduction in steel production capacity may lead to increasing steel prices as demand increases relative to the shrinking steel supply; this has already caused an increase in the cost of plate steel.

 The recent tariffs and restrictions are not only affecting the steel industry but the base and ferrous metal markets as well.
 Base metals, which include all non-precious metals (such as copper, lead, nickel, zinc, and aluminum), have been volatile in recent months, and in 2018, demand is expected to surpass supply, which may lead to an increase in prices, as has been seen with steel.
 Moreover, ferrous metals and steel precursor materials, such as iron ore and coking coal, have seen an increase in pricing this year due to demand increases caused by the restrictions and price of steel combined with its sustained demand.